How to Get Rid of Razor Bumps: Causes, Symptoms, Prevention & More

 Nothing feels or looks worse after a shave than an irritated face and neckline.
-Unfortunately, many men struggle with burn, bumps, itch, and general discomfort after shaving.
+Unfortunately, many men struggle with burns, bumps, itch, and general discomfort after shaving.

 Some of the most common causes of ingrown hairs include:

-- Hair that is cut too close to the skin; when it regrows the sharp, short end pierces the skin.
+- Hair that is cut too close to the skin and pierces the skin as it regrows

-Tips for Shaving: How to Prevent Razor Burn, Bumps, and Ingrown Hairs
+Tips for Shaving: How to Prevent Razor Bumps, Burns, and Ingrown Hairs

 Prevention is all about good preparation.
 So you’ll notice that many of these shaving tips should be applied before you reach for your razor.